felixr/advent-of-code/README.md

-# advent-of-code
+# Advent of Code solutions

-My Advent of Code solutions
+My Advent of Code solutions.
+Mostly in [Janet](https://janet-lang.org).